-Key modelling references

-National Grid ESO FES 2022 data NGE

-NGED connections data

-4.1.2 - Other renewables including marine and hydro generation

-Falling Short Low support and therefore other renewables cannot compete with low-cost solar and wind generation.
+Key modelling references National Grid ESO FES 2023 data NGED connections data Relevant assumptions from National Grid ESO FES 2023 4.1.2 - Other renewables including marine and hydro generation Falling Short Low support and therefore other renewables cannot compete with low-cost solar and wind generation.
 System Transformation Support for large-scale renewable technologies (i.e. tidal marine).
 Consumer Transformation Potential for a lot of small-scale projects that will have larger societal impact coupled with support for marine technologies across all scales.
-Leading the Way Focus on rapid decarbonisation results in prioritising renewables that are available at lowest cost today (i.e. solar and wind).
-Innovation in other flexible solutions results in less need for a wide range of renewables.
+Leading the Way are available at decarbonisation results in prioritising renewables that lowest cost today (i.e. solar and wind).
+Innovation in plutions results in less need for a wide range of